-Are you looking to start your own email automation platform or side hustle but just need a little boost?
+Are you looking to start a email automation platform?

 If you talk to any entrepreneur, getting started is one of the hardest parts of launching your own business.